Careers360 Logo

 Top 5 Benefits of PSU Hiring Through GATE

-Candidates should check the syllabus of Electrical Engineering GATE paper before starting their preparation.
-Knowledge of syllabus will help the candidates to study the right topics for the exam.
+Candidates should check the syllabus of the Electrical Engineering GATE paper before starting their preparation.
+Knowledge of the syllabus will help the candidates to study the right topics for the GATE exam.
 Candidates can refer to the following table to know about the syllabus of the paper.

 Section